-(4) A person who leaves his or her home or dwelling for more than 10 months is considered to have lost residence in that place, except in the case of a full-time student who is attending an educational institution and working toward a degree, diploma or certificate.
+- (4) A person who leaves their home or dwelling for more than 10 months is considered to have lost residence in that place, except in the case of - (a) a full-time student who is attending an educational institution and working toward a degree, diploma or certificate; or - (b) a person who is admitted into or treated at a medical or other care facility.
+S.Nu.
+2023,c.23,s.2(1)